 The importance of a viable national transportation system to the security and economic prosperity of the United States is even more important today than it was at the time of the Lewis and Clark Expedition.
 Accessibility to world markets, providing quality goods at competitive pricing, and adaptability to an ever-changing environment characterizes the explosive growth of the U.S. economy over the past century.
 The 21st Century, however, provides interesting challenges for which we may be ill prepared.
 The era of globalization provides unique opportunities for other nations and international coalitions, such as the European Union (EU), to prosper and compete in international markets, challenging the preeminent standing of the U.S. economy.
 Economists predict the U.S. economy will double, if not triple, between now and the year 2020.
 2 Globalization reinforces the need for highly efficient connections where the U.S. and international transportation networks meet.
 3 Feeding these connections, domestically, are a myriad of road, rail, and waterway networks ensuring American export commodities can reach their international destinations.
 No single domestic transportation industry, whether trucking, rail, or waterway, can provide universal coverage for all commodities.
 Integrating industry capabilities is essential to ensuring cargo is delivered to port in the most efficient and cost-effect manner.
 Each industry plays an important role in the movement of freight, whether hauling large quantities of bulk commodities or perishables over great distances, carrying smaller packages to the main streets and back roads of America, or flying high-value merchandise to and from our trading partners abroad.
 4 The collaborative efforts of U.S. transportation industries, and the infrastructure upon which they operate, provide the lifelines of American economic prosperity.
 Viable transportation infrastructure is essential to our national security, providing power projection platforms access to sea and aerial ports of embarkation capable of rapidly moving American military forces, equipment, and material anywhere in the world.
 Capable and reliable transportation infrastructure is a vital national interest of the United States.
 Domestic transportation infrastructure must be efficiently managed, adequately funded, and effectively integrated at the national level to serve as productive commercial conduits that support future economic growth.
 The United States has become one of the wealthiest nations in the world, in part, by leveraging its reliable and effective transportation infrastructure; only through further advancements in this imperative system will it maintain this status.
 5 Transportation infrastructure requires a strategic-level approach to management, funding, and integration.
 National policy makers must balance the strengths and limitations of each transportation industry sector, ensuring their collective capabilities support projected U.S. economic and national security requirements.
 Based upon the capabilities inherent in each of these industries, supporting infrastructure must be available, expanded, or modernized that enable them to meet current and future transportation requirements.
 American transportation infrastructure requires continual investment to remain a viable means of moving freight, as well as routine maintenance, periodic modernization, and expansion to maintain adequate operability.
 The federal government has a Constitutional responsibility to provide adequate transportation infrastructure that supports the nation’s economy, as a means of regulating interstate commerce.
 While federal responsibilities for transportation infrastructure are collectively substantial, they are, however, widely disbursed and not well coordinated.
 6 Congress is responsible for synchronizing the efforts of industry stakeholders and government entities, making tough decisions on resource allocations that collectively meet the strategic requirements of the transportation system.
 This effort requires both an interagency and intragovernmental approach.

+1AC Hegemony advantage (2)

 New infrastructure investment is crucial - modern U.S. waterways are key to economic competitiveness – most efficient method of commerce***